MrChopPot/SQLPractice/Hackerrank/README.md

 ### Enjoy!

-##### And don't forget to try coding yourself if you think you've already know how to do.
+##### And don't forget to try coding yourself even if you think you've already know how to do.